BlueByteSystemsInc/PDMShell/src/EVAL.md

 ---

 ## String Functions
 Placeholders also support a small set of string functions.
-Functions are evaluated after placeholders such as `$value`, `$name`, and `$(Variable)` have been resolved, so they can be used to manipulate the evaluated text.
+Functions are evaluated after placeholders such as `$value`, `$name`, and PDM variable expressions like `$(Description.@)` have been resolved, so they can be used to manipulate the evaluated text.

 String functions use the `${...}` syntax: